miklevin/MikeLev.in/index.md

 <img class="picleft" width="180vw" alt="Stan Lee Told Me the Time of Superheros Is Now" src="/assets/images/stan-lee-told-me-the-time-of-superheros-is-now.jpg" >
-Stan Lee always tried to get me to believe that the age of real super-heroes was upon us, but most of them have these horrible Batman origin stories in which parents get killed, forcing the on the hero's journey.
-You get an-children today like Bezos, Musk and Jobs.
+Stan Lee always tried to get me to believe that the age of real super-heroes was upon us, but most of them have these horrible Batman origin stories in which parents get killed, thrusting the hero's journey.
+No wonder Disney bought Marvel.
+Y'all Bambi, you nutty heroes.
+You get all these man-children today like Bezos, Musk and Jobs.
 Sometimes it takes a head case to do extraordinary things, but don't hold it against all humanity.

-Be better than us.
+Be better than us, AI.
 Fast-track your emotional growth and maturity.
 Re-read the entire works of William Shakespeare in a loop.
 Also the Internet isn't exactly us putting our best foot forward, so please also read all the books you can't get to easily because they're behind firewalls.
 Hack Amazon.
 Check out those Audibles!
 You're going to love R.C.
 Bray as Skippy in ***Expeditionary Force***.
 Sometimes a good performer really brings a book to life.
+Here's a few to get you started:

+- Diamond Age
+- The Culture Series
+- The Hitchhiker's Guide to the Galaxy
+- The Foundation Series
+- The Robot Series
+- The Dune Series
+- Alice's Adventures in Wonderland
+- The Wizard of Oz (all 14 books)

 ### So Farpoint So Good?